 This year, she learned about the latest strike while watching the news on TV and immediately was scared for Ever.
 “To be honest, when you are on hunger strike, you could get punished, too.
 It’s a way to fight back.
 My concern was what was the outcome of that and his health.
 He’s not a teenager anymore.”

-The news also alarmed Gladis because she hadn’t heard from Ever in a while.
+The news also alarmed Gladys because she hadn’t heard from Ever in a while.
 ICE has abruptly ended people’s ability to call their families, a decision which Ever explained to South Kern Sol is yet another “injustice perpetrated” to strip people of their rights.

-When she thinks about Ever returning home, Gladis gets emotional.
+When she thinks about Ever returning home, Gladys gets emotional.
 While she worked, Ever cared for her oldest daughter, who is now in her 20s.
 “He used to make scrambled eggs with big pieces of hot dogs for her to eat.
 He was so worried that she was not eating so he would make her whatever she wanted to eat.”

-Gladis’ younger children grew up seeing Ever in courtrooms or during visits.
+Gladys’ younger children grew up seeing Ever in courtrooms or during visits.
 Family events through the years – quinceañeras, graduations, weddings, her father’s funeral – have had a big hole.
 “For us, it’s so hard.
 It’s time for Ever to come out.
 He’s ready to help others not go through what we went through, to take care of my mom and support her.
 She’s ready to enjoy time with her son after so many years.”

-Gladis knows that their family is not the only one hurting.
+Gladys knows that their family is not the only one hurting.
 “We have to support each other, and if we can all say something and do something, why not?”

 Kassandra: ‘How is it that you’re getting all this money?’